Hello there!

-I am an applied economist working in urban economics, with research interests in environmental economics, labor economics, and gender inequalities.
-In my work, I combine these fields to study how transport systems, spatial constraints, and public policies shape environmental outcomes and labor market behavior.
+I am an applied economist with research interests at the nexus of urban economics, environmental economics, labor economics, and gender inequality.
+I combine these fields to study how transport systems, spatial constraints, and public policies shape environmental outcomes and labor market behavior.
+In my work, I am particularly interested in empirical analyses that evaluate real-world policies and help inform policy decisions.

 Current Research